-DIVISION OF PARKS AND RECREATION (DPR)
+DIVISION OF PARKS AND RECREATION (DPR) (STATE PARKS)

 - a.
-Provide to the SERT Leader technical advice on any issue concerning impact of spill on State park facilities. - b.
-Evacuation of State parks when threats exist to public safety. - c.
+Provide the SERT Leader with technical advice on any issue concerning the impact of release on state park facilities. - b.
+Evacuation of state parks when threats exist to public safety. - c.
 Coordination with other law enforcement agencies. - d.
 Provide areas on park property for use as assembly or staging areas for equipment and personnel. - e.
-Provide transportation and communication within State park areas. - f.
-Determine access points and routes least likely to harm park facilities and advise the SERT Leader of same. - g.
-Provide a liaison to the SERT authorized to grant permission for response and cleanup activities as well as issue any required permits concerning State park facilities. - h.
-Advise the SERT Leader concerning damages to State park facilities due to spill. - Provide liaison and carry out technical consultations with US National Park Service if a national park/seashore is threatened. - j.
-Evaluate impact of spill on privately owned lands in the Natural Heritage program and serve as liaison between the owner and the SERT.
+Provide transportation and communication within state park areas. - f.
+Determine access points and routes least likely to harm park facilities and advise the SERT Leader of the same. - g.
+Provide a liaison to the SERT authorized to grant permission for response and cleanup activities as well as issue any required permits concerning state park facilities. - h.
+Advise the SERT Leader concerning damages to state park facilities due to release.

+- i.
+Provide a liaison and carry out technical consultations with US National Park Service if a national park/seashore is threatened. - j.
+Evaluate impact of release on privately owned lands in the Natural Heritage program and serve as liaison between the owner and the SERT.
 Recommend appropriate cleanup actions on such lands. - k.
-Advise the SERT Leader concerning protection of natural areas from oil spills. - I. Participate on the ETAG assisting the SERT Leader.
+Advise the SERT Leader concerning protection of natural areas from hazardous material releases. - I. Participate on the ETAG assisting the SERT Leader.